telerik/xaml-docs/controls/raddataform/features/keyboard-support.md

 Following up the code-snippet above, a press of Left/ Right keys will result in moving to the Next/ Previous item and editing it.
 However, do not forget to remove the predefined commands for that particular key by calling the Clear() method.

-The last thing to be done is to set CommandProvider Property of the RadDataForm to be the newly-created CustomKeyboardCommandProvider class:
+The last thing to be done is to set the CommandProvider property of the RadDataForm to be the newly-created CustomKeyboardCommandProvider class:

-#### __[XAML] Example 2: Set the CommandProvider Property__
+#### __[XAML] Example 2: Set the CommandProvider property__

 {{region raddataform-features-keyboard-support_0}}